-- 1. Article 12 of the Constitution provides that: 'No treaty between the Federation and any other country shall have the force of law to the extent to which any such treaty has been enacted into law by the National Assembly'. - 2.
-A treaty is an international agreement concluded between countries in written form and includes any instrument by which an obligation under international law is undertaken by Nigeria and any other country and includes international organisations.
-Nigeria adheres to a dualist approach to the application of international agreements, namely that any such international agreement will have no force of law whatsoever in Nigeria unless enacted into domestic legislation, as held by the Supreme Court in the case of Abacha and Ors v.
-Fawehinmi.
-22 - 3.
-Accordingly, the impact of any international conventions agreed by Nigeria will largely depend on the existence, and quality, of any domestic laws implementing the same.
+2. A treaty is an international agreement concluded between countries in written form and includes any instrument by which an obligation under international law is undertaken by Nigeria and any other country and includes international organisations.21 Nigeria adheres to a dualist approach to the application of international UN Convention against Corruption agreements, namely that any such international agreement will have no force of law whatsoever in 6.
+Signed in December 2003 and ratified in December Nigeria unless enacted into domestic legislation, as held 2004, several laws have been passed, including but not by the Supreme Court in the case of Abacha and Ors v. limited to: Fawehinmi.22

+3. Accordingly, the impact of any international conventions agreed by Nigeria will largely depend on the existence, and quality, of any domestic laws implementing the same.